Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 11.md

     - IT WILL LEVEL UP WITH HER!!!
 - Cordelia receives the **Wand of Anti-Magic (attunement)**
     - It’s a black wand with intricate engravings made purely out of obsidian
-    - She can cast ==Counterspell== up to three times a day with it!!!!!!!
+    - She can cast <span style="color:rgb(197, 124, 22)">Counterspell</span> up to three times a day with it!!!!!!!
 LET’S FUCKING GO
     - WILL ALSO LEVEL UP WITH HER
 - Camille receives the **Mace of Windstrike**
     - A mace covered in runic carvings, which spiral up the shaft and across the sphere